For me, the tragedy that continues to unfold in Sanford, Florida stems from our culture’s difficulty in dealing with difference.

 George Zimmerman called 911 to report what he perceived to be a suspicious person and suspicious behavior.
-He expressed his worry about “those people always getting away.”
+He expressed his worry that “these assholes*, they always get away.”
 Against police advice, he went in pursuit of someone who had no reason to be pursued.
 That pursuit apparently provoked an altercation that cost Trayvon Martin his life.

 Our unmanaged worries do not have to result in death to do damage to our relationships and our world.

 Learning to manage our worries develops our own spirituality, helps those around us, and, in the interest of public safety, it may also be a civic duty.

 So what is the role of people of faith and of conscience in this situation?

 My hope would be that we could help people see that assumptions based on stereotypes led to this tragedy.
 To have anything redeeming come from it, we must avoid stereotyping as we move forward.

 If George Zimmerman’s assumptions, attitude, and actions were, in part, based on racial stereotyping or profiling, which made Trayvon Martin “other,” then our challenge is to call for justice without making George Zimmerman “other.”
 Rather than label him racist, as some would do, we need to see clearly how assumptions and generalizations do harm.
 Once we have seen, we can then work to eradicate those tendencies as they exist in our culture, our institutions, and our own hearts.

 This is no small task, yet it is the work we are handed and I believe to which we are called.